Extreme heat is back — here’s where it will be the worst

 Heat remains the deadliest form of extreme weather in the US.
 Globally, heat waves are becoming more frequent, more severe and lasting longer as the world warms due to fossil fuel-driven climate change.

 Unlike the intense heat wave earlier this summer, this bout of stifling heat isn’t likely to topple hundreds of records.
-But records don’t need to fall for heat to be incredibly dangerous: A Level 3 of 4 heat risk stretches from the Gulf Coast to Minnesota on Tuesday, and pockets along the Mississippi Valley and Gulf Coast are under a Level 4 of 4 “extreme” risk that will linger in some places through Thursday.
+But records don’t need to fall for heat to be incredibly dangerous.

+A Level 3 of 4 heat risk stretches from the Gulf Coast to Vermont Thursday, and pockets along the Mississippi Valley and Gulf Coast are under a Level 4 of 4 “extreme” risk.

 Heat this severe impacts anyone without access to effective cooling or proper hydration, not just vulnerable populations, according to the National Oceanic and Atmospheric Administration.
 And for those without air conditioning, staying indoors can become deadly during the hottest parts of the day, the agency warns.
 For those under the highest risk level, the heat dangers are heightened because there will be little to no overnight relief.